 Members please log in to see contact information.

-Having served as a Visiting Thesis Critic at Rhode Island School of Design from 2012–2016, James subsequently taught full-time in the RISD Graphic Design BFA and MFA programmes as an Assistant Professor (later Associate Professor) between 2016 and 2021.
-He now continues his longstanding relationship with RISD as a Thesis Advisor.
-James previously taught at Werkplaats Typografie in Arnhem, The Netherlands, and at ÉCAL (École cantonale d’art de Lausanne) in Switzerland.
+Having served as a visiting thesis critic at Rhode Island School of Design from 2012 to 2016, James subsequently taught full-time in the RISD Graphic Design BFA and MFA programmes as an Assistant Professor (later Associate Professor) between 2016 and 2021.
+Over five years at RISD he developed a particular focus on graphic design, even typography, as inherently spatial disciplines, with a combined undergrad and grad elective class called “X, Y, and Z: Graphic Design in Space.”
+He has now returned to his role as a thesis critic for RISD’s Graphic Design MFA programme.
+James has previously taught at Werkplaats Typografie in Arnhem, The Netherlands, and at ÉCAL (École cantonale d’art de Lausanne) in Switzerland, and served as an external examiner for London College of Communication.

-James has exhibited at museums and institutions worldwide and run workshops, lectured, and served as critic at architecture, art, and design schools in Europe, the US, and Australasia.
-He contributes writing to a range of international publications, serves on the editorial board of Chicago-based architecture magazine Flat Out and the advisory board of New York art and culture magazine Feeeels, and was inducted as a member of Alliance Graphique Internationale in 2010.
-Works by Practise are included in the permanent collections of the Victoria & Albert Museum, the Art Institute of Chicago, and the Chicago Design Archive.
+James has exhibited at museums and institutions worldwide and run workshops, lectured, and visited as critic at architecture, art, and design schools in Europe, the US, and Australasia.
+He contributes writing to a range of international publications, and serves on the editorial board of (and art directs) Chicago-based architecture magazine Flat Out and on the advisory board of New York art and culture magazine Feeeels.

 Connect with James Goggin: